Moon145-iut/BillingFoRGE/README.md

 - On Vercel (frontend project):
 	- `VITE_API_BASE_URL=https://billingforge.onrender.com`

+The frontend deployment also includes a SPA fallback configuration in `frontend/vercel.json`.
+Keep this file in the Vercel project root (the `frontend` directory) so every client-side route such as `/admin` resolves to `index.html`.
+Without the rewrite, Vercel returns `NOT_FOUND` whenever someone refreshes or deep-links into a nested route.

 After updating env vars, redeploy both services so the frontend build and backend runtime pick up the new values.

 If OTP emails fail in production, double-check SMTP credentials (Gmail app password or Mailtrap credentials), redeploy the backend, and review the backend logs for SMTP authentication errors.